This is a documentation for Board Game Arena: play board games online !

 Note: If your game has no variants or preferences, you don't have to modify these files.

-IMPORTANT: after edits to these files, you have to go to the control panel and press "Reload game options configuration" for your changes to take effect.
+IMPORTANT: after edits to these files, you have to go to the control panel and press "Reload game options configuration" on Studio for your changes to take effect.

 Make sure you understand difference between options and preferences: